Hasti2020/CS-30-Final/Alpha_Testing.md

 - Adjust thunderbrew damage to 20
 - Adjust some of the spells' powers or have their health be lower to use it
 - Rename increase_attack and damage
+- Have the ingredients invenotry merge with the potion inventory and call it inventory